Ginger cat mascot holding a tiny blue-glowing character figurine on its paw

 Time required: ~30 minutes (design prep) + ~15 minutes (SDK integration)

-MascotBot Recording Studio — four character scenes with girl, boy, robot and panda mascots
+Mascotbot Recording Studio — four character scenes with girl, boy, robot and panda mascots

 An interactive mascot is more than a visual novelty.
 It transforms a passive page visit into a conversation.
 Users who interact with a talking brand character spend more time on-site, remember more of your message (95% retention with animation versus 10% with text alone, per Wyzowl), and convert at measurably higher rates.